Pinterest Continues to Grow at an Amazing Rate

 - Nothing keeps people engaged like great content and lots of it.
 It’s not always easy to do, but find a rhythm and stick with it.

 Hopefully these 7 tips for using Pinterest for local business will help you gain new customers and connect with even more people in your area.
 As always, I’d like to know how you’ve used social media to create business.
 Has your business used Pinterest?
 If so, have you had any sales, leads, or contact because of it?
-Let me know by email or phone, 615-208-5373.
+Let me know in the comments below.